 But there’s rarely a reason to toss an old bottle of ACV.
-If you don’t like the taste of older apple cider vinegar, use it for cleaning purposes instead.
+If you don’t like the taste of expired apple cider vinegar, use it for cleaning purposes instead.
 It’s still one of the healthiest products on your shelf!

 Download Our Free Guide to Sustainable Living.

 From reducing waste to recycling and upcycling, our e-book shows simple ways to make choices you can feel good about.